APIs, concepts, guides, and more

 The controller supports up to 64 data recorders, which can each record data from up to a total of 32 addresses in each sample.
 The buffers can be dynamically allocated.
 A larger data recorder buffer may be required for higher sample rates, slow host computers, when running via client/server, or when a large number of data fields are being recorded.

-In case the data recording length is greater than the memory available to the recorder, the recorder can be configured to use a circular buffer and the host PC is only required to copy the recorded data to RAM faster than the recorder circular buffer rolls over.
-On most systems**,** this is not an issue.
+In case the data recording length is greater than the memory available to the recorder, the recorder can be configured to use a circular buffer and the host PC (RapidCode) is only required to copy the recorded data to RAM faster than the recorder circular buffer rolls over.
+On most systems **,** this is not an issue.

-๐Ÿ”น Can I Trigger a Recorder When a Condition is Met?
+๐Ÿ”น Can I Trigger a Recorder When an Axis or MultiAxis starts moving?

 ๐Ÿ“œ Sample Code